Radot1/POSPal/README.txt

 Find POSPal.exe in the list, select it, and click "End task".

 📄 License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This software is proprietary and licensed, not sold.
+Use is governed by the End User License Agreement (EULA).
+See EULA.md.